mhvwerts/MasonWeaver-finite-diff/README.md

 equation is a partial differential equation describing the time-evolution of the particle concentration profile.

-Here we provide a finite-difference solver for the Mason-Weaver problem for use in modeling nanoparticle sedimentation behaviour.
+Here we provide a finite-difference solver for the Mason-Weaver problem.
+It can be used in the modeling of nanoparticle sedimentation behaviour.

 The present solver is based on the Crank-Nicolson finite-difference scheme described in [1].
 That paper contains furhter explanations of nanoparticle sedimentation.